manumanuel/nextJS_07_dataFetching_SSG/README.md

 - if a component has getStaticProps function then it should run first and then run the component function
 - getStaticProps must return an object with 'props' key
+- if we want to pass any params to the getStaticProps method, we should add 'context' as params
+  -eg: export async function getStaticProps(context)
+  {
+  return {
+  props:{},
+  revalidate : n,
+  }
+  }

+- other properties we can use in getStaticProps methods are,
+  - redirect
+  - notFound

+## Implementation - getStaticProps with ISR

+- if we want to refresh the content in a certain period, we should add 'revalidate : n', (where n is the no of sec) along with props property.

+## Implementation of getStaticPaths

+- This is useful for pre-rendering pages dynamically.
+- ie if we set page load as dynamic (eg:[id]), we should specify the concrete instance using 'getStaticPaths', to load in case of pre-render
+  (otherwise in browser based loading we can use router.query)
+- is should have a paths array in return object with pre-defined routes as object,
+- another parameter is fallback
+- eg: export async function getStaticPaths(){
+  return{
+  paths:[{params:{id:'1'}},
+  {params:{id:'2'}}],
+  fallback:false
+  }
+  }